GuanlinLee/guanlinlee.github.io/_pages/about.md

 I am currently a Computer Science Ph.D. candidate under the supervision of Prof. [Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/index.html) in S-Lab, Nanyang Technological University, Singapore.
 Before that, I received my B.Eng. degree in Information Security, Mathematics from Shandong University, China.

+**I am open to the job market and seeking jobs in AI security.
+Contact me if you are interested in my work.**

 Research Interests
 ======